mjbrownie/django_completeme/README.md

 ## Easy method using vim plugged.

 You can use my fork of valloric/YouCompleteMe (up to date / ahead with master as of writing).
-Note I'm not looking to merge with the main repository unless there is a lot of demand for me to do so.
+Note I'm not looking to offer a pull request to main repository unless there is a lot of demand for me to do so.

     function!
 BuildYCM(info)